Antoni Burzyński: Biography

 He attended the King Sigismund Augustus Gymnasium in Vilnius and the Divisional Infantry Reserve Cadet Course of the 5th Legions' Infantry Regiment, which he completed, obtaining the ranks of reserve officer cadet and platoon-leader with censure.
 He then attended the School of Political Science at the Scientific and Research Institute of Eastern Europe in Vilnius, from which he graduated in 1939.
 In 1938, he was promoted to second lieutenant.

 World War II

 After the outbreak of World War II, he was an aide-de-camp to Colonel Stanisław Szyłejko, commander of the southern section of the defense of Vilnius.
-On September 18 he was interned in Lithuania and placed in a camp, from where he escaped, making his way back to the city.
+After the Soviet invasion began the day before, he retreated towards Lithuania.
+He was interned there on September 18 and placed in a camp, from where he escaped, making his way back to the Vilnius, which was handed over by Soviets to Lithuania on October 29, 1939.
 He joined the ranks of the Polish resistance, acting in the underground regimental circle of Major Antoni Olechnowicz's 5th Regiment.

 In the fall of 1941, he was arrested by the Lithuanian Saugumas, from where he was bailed out in early 1942.
 After this event he hid in the vicinity of Svir.
 He sought permission from the command of the Home Army's Vilnius District to form a partisan unit.
 After it was granted, he began its formation in late 1942 and early 1943.